 The body needs both the ability to inflame to heal and to anti-inflame for the healing process.
 The body needs to be provided with the correct balance of healthy fats and the ability to digest and absorb those fats to assist with the healing process.

 Omega-three fats are anti-inflammatory, help to reduce inflammation, promote weight loss, and improve insulin sensitivity.
 Are you getting enough omega-three fats in your diet?
+Sunflower lecithin is rich in omega six fats and phosphatidylcholine, which is crucial for digestion, fatty liver and a sluggish gallbladder.

 By focusing on these foundations of nutrition or just taking small steps to making healthier food and lifestyle choices, your body will be thanking you!